-It’s easy to believe that the earth turns slowly.
-It’s always there; we’re a part of it, deep in the middle of its rotation.
+It’s easy to believe Earth turns slowly on its axis: it’s always there; we’re a part of it, deep in the middle of its rotation.

-In many ways, consumerism is the same way.
-It’s all around us, everywhere we turn, seemingly unstoppable—hell’s own self-consuming heart.
+In many ways, consumerism is the same way: it’s all around us, everywhere we turn, seemingly unstoppable—Hell’s self-consuming flame.

-But the earth doesn’t turn slowly; it’s spinning at over a thousand miles an hour.
+But Earth doesn’t turn slowly: it’s spinning at over a thousand miles an hour.
 This became easy for us to understand once we stepped back and paid attention, once we became aware of our surroundings.